Are you making a major mistake in your dog’s raw diet?

 So let’s start with the amount of organ meat to include in your dog’s raw diet …

 Many raw feeders follow the “prey model” or “species appropriate” diet.
-They follow an 80-10-10 breakdown.
-That breaks down ingredients to 80% muscle meat, 10% bone and 10% organ meat.
+They follow an 80-10-10 guideline, meaning they feed 80% muscle meat, 10% bone and 10% organ meat.
 They assume this is how dogs would eat wild prey in the wild.

 But that’s not what happens …

 About 50% of the makeup of most wild animals is muscle meat.
-Then bone measures up to be about 12%.
-This varies depending on type of animal, sex, age, condition….
+Then bone is about 12% (this varies depending on type of animal, sex, age, condition …).
 Skin is about 16%.
 So that leaves about 25% organ meat by weight.

-When you only aim to feed 10% organ meat, your dog is missing out on 15% of a pretty important component.
-And it’s an important 15%.
+When you only aim to feed 10% organ meat, your dog is missing out on 15% of this component.
+And it’s a significant 15%.
 Have a look …

 The Nutrient Value Of Organ Meat

-Organs are much more nutrient rich than muscle meat.
-And that’s why in the wild, carnivores eat the organs first.
-They are the first-eaten part of the kill.
+Organs are much more nutrient-rich than muscle meat.
+And that’s why in the wild, carnivores eat the organs first … they’re the most important part of the prey animal.

 So why would organs only make up 10% of your dog’s diet?
-He’s missing out on more than half of what he’d eat in nature.
+If you only feed 10% organs, he’s missing out on more than half of what he’d eat in nature.

 It should be more than 10% and closer to 25%.
 But only if you feed a variety of organs.
 If you’re only giving 1 or 2 organs, then 10% may be enough.

 As an example, let’s look at the brain.
 Dog owners add fish oil to their dogs’ meals because of its DHA (docosahexaenoic acid) content.
 It’s an important omega-3 fatty acid that fights inflammation.
-But if you compare beef brain (3.9 mg of DHA) to mackerel (6.4 mg DHA) they’re pretty close in DHA.
+But if you compare beef brain (3.9 mg of DHA) to mackerel (6.4 mg DHA) you’ll see brain gives your dog more than half the amount.
 Plus brain is richer in iron, zinc, copper and folate than mackerel.

 DHA supports brain health.
 It improves cognitive function … especially in growing puppies and older dogs.
 Brains are tiny organs with lots of DHA … but you won’t find much in the liver or other organs.